gmac/schema-stitching-handbook/type-merging-single-records/README.md

 ### Batching

-While the gateway performed four _rounds_ of resolution, it actually had to perform a single subschema delegation (or, proxy) _per record_ in each round because we're only fetching one record at a time.
+While the gateway performed three _rounds_ of resolution, it actually had to perform a single subschema delegation (or, proxy) _per record_ in each round because we're only fetching one record at a time.
 This is both expensive for the gateway to process, and for the subservice to fulfill.
 Thankfully, stitching has a built-in solution for the later inefficiency.
 Clear your gateway terminal log and run the following query in GraphiQL:

 ```graphql
 query {